NetApp/trident/docs/kubernetes/upgrades/upgrading.rst

 .. important::
-   Upgrading to a Trident release that is more than a year ahead (5 releases ahead and above) will require you to perform a multi-step upgrade.
+   Upgrading to a Trident release that is more than a year ahead (5 releases ahead and later) will require you to perform a multi-step upgrade.

 This section walks you through the upgrade process to move to the latest release of Trident.